danbev/learning-nodejs/notes/snapshot.md

                                                 array_buffer_allocator_.get(),
                                                 per_isolate_data_indexes);
 ```
-IsolateData is of type node::IsolateData declared in src/evn.h (not to be
+IsolateData is of type `node::IsolateData` declared in src/env.h (not to be
 confused with v8::internal::IsolateData).
 The members that are of interest to
 us are the following:
 ```c++